 Please review your textbook and complete reading assignments PRIOR to our discussion of that section in class.
-This provides a framework in your brain for our discussions.
+Even if some of the topics are not clear from your reading, this textbook reading provides a framework in your brain for our discussions.